B171406/python/README.md

 # 2.Question

-1.Print the folder name from the list of file operations?
+-Print the folder name from the list of file operations?

 ## Appendix